HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 The Palm is not only famous for its unique shape but also because you will find some of the most famous hotels on the island.

-If you ask people about “Dubai´s best places to see,” people will probably mention Atlantis.
+If you ask people about the best places to visit in Dubai, people will probably mention Atlantis.

 While the pathways are perfect for nice bike rides or walks, I admit it kind of disturbs me to see all those half-finished construction projects on the way to any hotel on the Palm.